-School News November 2019 – What’s Happening At Put-in-Bay Ohio Schools!
+School News November 2019 – What’s Happening At Put-in-Bay Schools!

-School News November 2019 reports once again this year our school will utilize “School Messenger” to inform parents of important announcements, such as school closings or delays.
+School News November 2019 reports once again that this year our school will utilize “School Messenger” to inform parents of important announcements, such as school closings or delays.
 We will now make this available to everyone in our community.
-If you would like to be notified by text or voice message of school closings or delays, announcements of events, etc., please contact the school at 419-285-3614 to sign up.
+If you would like to be notified by text or voice message of school closings or delays, announcements of events, etc., please get in touch with the school at 419-285-3614 to sign up.

 School News November 2019 – What’s Happening in Sports!

-On Friday, November 8th, from 5 to 7 p.m., the Annual Harvest Dinner will take place at Tipper’s Lounge, a local Put-in-Bay Restaurant.
+On Friday, November 8th, from 5 to 7 p.m., the Annual Harvest Dinner will occur at Tipper’s Lounge, a local Put-in-Bay Restaurant.
 We encourage everyone to enjoy a traditional turkey dinner with us and support the Gustav Heineman Scholarship.
 Dinner prices are the following: Adults, $10; Senior Citizens, $8; Children 12 and under, $6.
 A special thanks in advance to Woody Widmar for all his time and effort in making dinner for us.
 Thanks also to the Niese family for allowing us to use their restaurant.
-On Monday, November 11th, at 11:15 a.m., Put-in-Bay students will honor our veterans.
+Put-in-Bay students will honor our veterans on Monday, November 11th, at 11:15 a.m..
 A student-led program will take place in the school’s gymnasium, and all veterans are encouraged to attend, along with the public.
 Thank you, veterans, for your service to our country.
 That’s it for School News November 2019